dbojan/tosec-trimmer/README.md

 You can edit tt.py in notepad++ to change options.

 ## Installing:
+You need to have Python installed
+(If you don't have it installed, go to https://www.python.org/, move mouse over 'Downloads' and click on button under 'Download for windows' Save pythonxx.exe somewhere, and double click it to install it.
+Restart pc, or windows explorer.)

+Installing Tosec Trimme:
-Right click on the link [here](https://github.com/dbojan/tosec-trimmer/raw/main/tosec_trimmer.zip), select "Save Link As" Unzip somewhere on disk drive.
+Right click on the link [here](https://github.com/dbojan/tosec-trimmer/raw/main/tosec_trimmer.zip), Select "Save Link As".
+Unzip somewhere on disk drive.

 ## Using:
+drag and drop folder with amiga or atari st games,  on "tt-drop-folder-here.bat"

+or from command line
 python tt.py "folder with games"
 example:
 python tt.py "d:\roms\folder with games"
 or
 python tt.py "d:/roms/folder with games"

-or drag and drop folder on "tt-drop-folder-here.bat"

-Note: This program expects your nameofgamexx.zip files to be in "folder with games", not in subfolders of "folder with games".
+Note: This program expects zip files of games to be in dropped folder directly, not in subfolders, or subfolders of subfolders:

+for example if you drop folder 'atari-st', games are supposed to be in that folder.
+ok: d:\mygames\atari-st\game1.zip,  d:\mygames\atari-st\game2.zip
+not ok: d:\mygames\atari-st\another-folder\game1.zip

 More info:
 Sorted, cleared set will be created in 'folder name-srt' on the same partiton, or disk.